-Making a Travel bucket list is a very personal thing.
+Updated 01.016.2020: Making a travel bucket list is a very personal thing.
 But when it comes to choosing travel destinations, there seems to be a few reoccurring favorites that show up on most travelers’ wish lists, such as the Galapagos Islands.
 You’ll see what we mean after viewing this Galapagos Islands photo essay.

 About 1,000 kilometers off the coast of Ecuador, this off-the-beaten-path area is known for its amazing wildlife and untouched landscape.
-Guest contributor and travel photographer, Dennis Calhoun, is here to show us about his recent adventure to this unique destination.
+Guest contributor and travel photographer, Dennis Calhoun, is here to share his recent adventure to this unique destination.

 Do you enjoy a challenge?
 Are you interested in seeing an amazing variety of wildlife?
 If so, the Galapagos Islands off the coast of Ecuador may be just right for your next exciting boomer travel adventure.
 Only a few of the fourteen most significant islands in the volcanic archipelago have any inhabitation.

 Most people who visit these isolated islands start by joining a tour.
 Most of the tours are via air travel to Quito, Ecuador and then a short flight to a small airfield in Baltra in the Galapagos Islands.
 The airfield is there because this was once a US Military base during WWII.

 After your arrival at Baltra, you will be taken to your ship in a small rubber boat, called a panga.
 Most days you will enjoy two excursions to the islands for photography, swimming, snorkeling or walking.

 Sometimes kayaking opportunities are available.
 On one of the islands, iron oxide leaching into the lava sand on the beach gives the sand a distinctive red color.